 The disability question, similarly, asks for “yes”, “no”, or “prefer not to answer” responses.
 In the event the respondent answers “yes” they are asked about the nature of their disability with six standard format responses including “dexterity, mobility, blind or visually impaired, deafness, speech impediment, and other including cognitive impairments”.
 Responses can include one or more of the options available.
 The option of providing other information is also available to answer this question.

 The final identity question on the EIS form asks if the applicant is “a member of a visible minority group”, however, the eight responses listed are about ethnicity not colour groupings.
 The category “black”, which represents about 20% of the global population, roughly the same percentage as China, is identified by “colour” (visible minority) while “Chinese”, “Korean” and “Japanese” are identified by country of origin, not by skin colour.
 The vast majority of black people live in, or migrate from, Africa, but in their case “colour” not “nationality” is the distinguishing variable.
+I got a chuckle out of Elon Musk “identifying as African” and had to wonder if that influenced the decision to use “Black” instead of “African” – I also quietly wondered “hwat if Elon were born in China?”.
 Four other geographic regions, South Asian, Southeast Asian, West Asian and Latin American are also identified.

 We will help anyone: